1. When will I receive a Financial Aid Application and is it available online?

 2. When will I be notified of my financial aid award?

-Financial Aid award letters will be mailed to all new, incoming students beginning in late March, early April.
+Financial Aid award letters will be mailed to all new, incoming students beginning in early April.
 Upperclass students will receive their award notices via email beginning in June.

 3. How are financial aid packages determined?